ClickCease Managing Tree Suckers Effectively - Arborist Now - Arborist Now

 Get Our Free Seasonal Planting Guide

-Epicormic sprouts, also known as "suckers" or "water sprouts," are a growth that appears from dormant buds on an existing tree branch or trunk.
+Epicormic sprouts, also known as "suckers" or "watersprouts," are growths that appear from dormant buds on an existing tree branch or trunk.

 A tree of nearly any size can break out heavily in epicormic sprouts.
-Unlike vegetative and flower buds, epicormic sprouts are very small, usually embedded in the bark and have a "strand" connection to the pith.
-As the tree grows in diameter, the strands increase in length allowing the bud to survive and sprout whenever conditions are right.
+Unlike vegetative buds and flower buds, epicormic sprouts are very small, usually embedded in the bark, and have a "strand" connection to the pith.
+As the tree grows in diameter, the strands increase in length, allowing the bud to survive and sprout whenever conditions are right.

 Symptoms and Development